These rides are intended to encourage, engage, advocate, generate goodwill and build bicycle culture and community.

 RIDE OF SILENCE

-This year’s Ride of Silence will take place on Wednesday, May 18th.
-Gathering at Woverine Farm at 5:45pm for a 6:00pm rollout.
-During this casual paced, no-drop, one hour ride we will visit the site of both bicycle fatalities in 2021.
+This year’s Ride of Silence will take place on Wednesday, May 17th.
+During this casual paced, no-drop ride we will visit the site of both bicycle fatalities in 2023.
 At this time we will dedicate a ghost bike for each life senselessly lost.
-Ending at Wolverine Farm, we invite you to enjoy a beverage and join us upsairs for sharing and reflection.

 The Ride of Silence is a nationally recognized event that takes place the third Wednesday in May each year.